 From the moment of pulling the trigger to the instance the bullet hits the target, it takes only a few milliseconds depending on the distance.
-Aiming a gun at a target even at best possible precision alone cannot guarantee that the bullet will hit it as expected.
+Aiming a gun at a target even at the best possible precision alone cannot guarantee that the bullet will hit it as expected.
 Using a ballistic chart is the best and most convenient method of determining a bullet’s trajectory prior to firing a gun (today where are even apps see here or here to assist with this).

 A ballistic chart can provide you information on the velocity of the bullet, its weight, and the precise trajectory.
 Proper use of a ballistic chart can assure you of hitting any target anywhere at any given time.
-Make best use of every ammo available.
-We also want to help you understand the levels of B4, B5, B6, and B7 armour levels that they offer at International Armoring Corporation and Armormax.
+Make the best use of every ammo available.
+We also want to help you understand the levels of B4, B5, B6, and B7 armor levels that they offer at International Armoring Corporation and Armormax.

 Ballistic Protection Levels

 Most early age body armors were level 1 protection gear with early generation ballistic fiber which could only stop very low-velocity pistol ammunition and provide protection against fragmentation.
-It is common to see that in many body armor brands a ‘+’ sign is added following the threat level.
+It is common to see that in many-body armor brands a ‘+’ sign is added following the threat level.
 What this sign implies is that the body armor has been tested for an additional caliber other than the calibers already mentioned for the respective level of protection.

-Just like ballistic protection levels are available for body armors, an accepted system of protection levels are also available for vehicles which indicate their ability to resist different bullets from penetrating the inside cavity of the vehicle with ballistic glass and armor designed to fit each vehicle model.
+Just like ballistic protection levels are available for body armors, an accepted system of protection levels are also available for vehicles which indicates their ability to resist different bullets from penetrating the inside cavity of the vehicle with ballistic glass and armor designed to fit each vehicle model.